LogoLogo

 cd crashpad

-Next you'll need to generate Crashpad build configurations for each Android ABI your application supports.
+Next you'll need to generate Crashpad build configurations for each your application supports.
 Generate build configurations for the target_cpu values arm, arm64, x86, and x64:

 gn gen out/arm64-v8a --args='target_os="android" target_cpu="arm64" android_ndk_root="[Path to Android SDK]/ndk/21.4.7075529" android_api_level=21'